Low carbon vehicles and electric vehicles

 - an individual's driving style

 - Drivers could reduce their vehicle’s greenhouse gas emissions by 60-90% by driving battery electric vehicles or plug-in hybrid electric vehicles and using Ontario’s low-carbon electricity to power their vehicles.

 Programs for low carbon vehicles

-Ontario is supporting the uptake of electric vehicles with:
+Ontario is supporting the uptake of low and zero emission vehicles electric vehicles with: